QuazChick/bedrock-wiki/docs/entities/entity-properties.md

 ## Entity Aliases

-:::warning
+:::danger DEPRECATED
-This feature has been deprecated a format_version of 1.21.10 or higher is specified
+This feature has been deprecated for format versions 1.21.10 and higher.
 :::

 You can define aliases for your entity to summon the entity with set entity property values through the `summon` command.